cllanesgit/GroupProject/README.md

 - Race_Black: boolean 1 for yes, 0 for no.
 - Race_Hispanic: boolean 1 for yes, 0 for no.

-This dataset consists mainly of 4 csv.files:
+This dataset consists mainly of 4 .csv files:
 1. **DataJobNY.csv**: New York Job postings.
 2. **DataJobSF.csv**: San Francisco Job postings.
 3. **DataJobTX.csv**: Texas Job postings.